ctsstc/d2jsp-user-count/README.md

 # d2jsp User Count
-Writes current amount of users on D2 JSP to a CSV
+Writes the current amount of users on D2 JSP to a CSV.

 ## Setup